-Throughout life, in a way or another, we all undergo challenging times - the physical loss of relatives and friends, an emotional breakdown, a broken heart, a depression, a health issue, an unrequited love, or a professional letdown.
+Throughout life, in one way or another, we all undergo challenging times - the physical loss of relatives and friends, an emotional breakdown, a broken heart, depression, a health issue, an unrequited love, or a professional letdown.

 Luckily, I've just experienced mild symptoms of the above.
 Nothing particularly traumatic.

 However, whenever I had my darker periods, the call to surf never quite materialized.
 And for years - if not decades - I wondered why.

 Why don't I grab my favorite board on a sunny summer day and catch a few waves just to try and clear my head?